Appeals Open or Close

 The amount of money the Council is allowed for DHPs is limited, awards are made at the Council's discretion, and each application will be considered on it's own merits.

-You must make any application for a Discretionary Housing Payment in writing, giving us the reasons why you cannot afford the shortfall between your benefit and your housing costs.
+You must make any application for a Discretionary Housing Payment using the application form on our website.
 We will notify you of our decision in writing.
 If we turn you down you can ask us to consider your application again, but there is no formal right of appeal.

 Please use the contacts box on this page to download an application form.